Short info about Nordsjørittet in English.

 How to get there?

-By train or bus from Sandnes or Stavanger, or other stations towards Egersund (see information at www.nsb.no).
+By train or bus from Sandnes or Stavanger, or other stations towards Egersund (see information at http://www.nsb.no).
 There is a package for Transport of the bike and yourself, which is provided by the race organizers.
-Bikes will be transported separately with a trailer from Vågen vgs in Sandnes between 12.00 – 19.00, Friday the day before the race.
-Cost of transport package for bike and rider is 275 NOK.
+Bikes will be transported separately with a trailer from Vågen vgs in Sandnes between 12.00 – 19.00 on the day before the race.
+Cost of transport package for bike and rider is 310 NOK.

 Valid helmet.
 Offroad bike cycle required.

 You can either register as an individual on as a team.
 The information on the registration page is in Norwegian only.
-Please contact us by e-mail if you need assistance regarding registration, on firstname.lastname@example.org with name and contact information about where we can contact you.
-Registration is opening on the 2nd of february at 19:00 on our web page.
+Please contact us by e-mail if you need assistance regarding registration, on email@example.com with name and contact information on howto contact you.

 The race starts in a little nice town in the western part of Rogaland, called Egersund.
 It follows part of the famous “North Sea Route” towards Sandnes which is the end point.
 Along the track there is beautiful scenery and you will bicycle in several types of terrain.
 The track has everything from mountainbiking in hilly mountains and a gravel roads along blue ocean.
 In some areas there are much loose gravel, so good tires are vital.
 The first 3-5 km after leaving Egersund are on fine gravel, but hilly.
 Then you will cross a main road, before you cycle via “The Kings Road” towards Ogna.
 This is the road where the Norwegian King got his “goods” transported.
 It is rather hilly.
 When entering Ogna, you will soon cross the main road again before you take a left turn towards the ocean.
 In beautiful scenery, viewing the blue ocean, you pass Brusand.